juspay/hyperswitch-docs/features/payment-flows-and-management/payment-links.md

 Once done, you can contact us for getting the custom domain TLS certificate from us.

+After you have setup custom domain in your cloud, you need to get respective google pay, apple pay certificate for your new domain, and register the same in our dashboard.

+5. How to setup custom domain within your cloud

 * Identify your DNS provider

 > First, determine which service is handling your DNS records.
 This will guide you to the correct platform where you can log in and set up the new records.